Skip to content

 Contact Us

-Technical Debt in Security Implementations: The Due Diligence Guide
+Security Technical Debt in M&A: The Diligence Line Nobody Prices

-74% of codebases contain high-risk vulnerabilities.
-Learn how to quantify security technical debt in M&A due diligence and prevent valuation erosion.
+74% of codebases now carry high-risk vulnerabilities.
+Here's how to find security technical debt during diligence and turn it into a purchase-price adjustment.

 Figure 01 Graph showing the rise of high-risk open source vulnerabilities in commercial codebases from 2022 to 2024.